Team Photo

 • Duration of “permanent” support can also vary greatly.
 After a marriage of less than ten years, “permanent” spousal support will generally continue for about half the length of the marriage, measured from the date of marriage to the date of separation.
 After a marriage of more than ten years, however, the duration of “permanent” spousal support cannot be predicted with any certainty.
 Here again, each judge is given broad discretion and one judge may decide very differently from another judge, if at some future date, the paying party asks to terminate spousal support.

 Modification or Termination of Spousal Support: Here also, judges have broad discretion in deciding whether to modify or terminate spousal support.
 Some of the factors they consider are the marital standard of living, the length of time since separation, a party’s efforts to become self-employed at the highest level reasonably possible, and any changes of circumstances.
-Here again, our experienced divorce attorneys and Ms. Bickford’s financial background qualify us to negotiate the result for which you hope, or if necessary, to fight for you through litigation.
+Here again, our experienced divorce attorneys qualify us to negotiate the result for which you hope, or if necessary, to fight for you through litigation.

 Learn more about Family Law from the Divorce Attorneys at the firm